divilla/ethproxy/README.md

 Within `internal` and `pkg`, packages are structured by features in order to achieve the so-called [screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).
-For example, the `album` directory contains the application logic related with the album feature.
+For example, the `application` directory contains the application logic.

 Within each feature package, code are organized in layers (API, service, repository), following the dependency guidelines as described in the [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).